 Later additions after the Bill of Rights were also very important.
 Later amendments extended the Bill of Rights to the entire population.
 The thirteenth amendment ended slavery, the fifteenth amendment required equal voting rights for all races, and the nineteenth amendment gave women the vote and other constitutional rights.

-The Constitution Makes it Harder to Change Laws
+The Constitution Makes it Harder to Change Laws.

 If someone wants to pass an unjust law, there is a reasonable chance that it would be unconstitutional.
 Any discriminatory laws are likely to be unconstitutional, as are laws that make trials less fair.

 While laws are easy to change, the constitution is hard to change.
 If legislators want to pass a law, only half of Congress has to approve of it, or two-thirds of Congress if the president doesn’t want to pass the law.
-Making laws hard to change protects people’s human rights.
+Making laws hard to change protects human rights.

 However, an amendment requires two-thirds of the house and senate and then three-quarters of the states to approve.
 If the amendment is a partisan issue, it won’t pass because one party can stop it.
 This prevents hasty changes to laws and makes most of the constitution potentially permanent.

-The Constitution is the Founding Document of the United States
+Founding Document of the United States

 The constitution unified the states and allowed them to establish a national government with some but not too much power.
 The revolutionaries worried that an American government could oppress its people if they gave it too much power but also knew that a federal government was necessary to raise money to fight wars.